sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

-For our example we're using UTF-8 characters for the play and pause control.
+For our example we're using <span class="smcp">UTF</span>-8 characters for the play and pause control.
 In a production visualization you might consider using icon fonts or images to have maximum control over the appearance.

 Our animation control also needs an `onAdd()` method for Leaflet to call when it adds a control to a map.
-This method constructs the HTML markup for the control and returns that to the caller.
+This method constructs the <span class="smcp">HTML</span> markup for the control and returns that to the caller.

-{>> I think this reads better with the line-by-line explanation after the code listing, but if you prefer to switch it back up here let me know <<}

 ``` {.javascript .numberLines}
     onAdd: function () {